Welcome to the ultimate Psychiatric Nurse Practitioner vs Psychiatrist showdown!

 Psychiatric Nurse Practitioners can diagnose and treat mental health conditions, while Psychiatrists can prescribe medication.

-As a result, the former is often the primary care providers for mental health conditions, while Psychiatrists serve more as consultants.
+As a result, the former is often the primary care provider for mental health conditions, while Psychiatrists serve more as consultants.

 Psychiatrists in the top-earning jobs enjoy working for home healthcare companies and government agencies, excluding schools and general hospitals.